LilyNov/store/PLAN.md

      use uuid()

    7. New table Address

       - with userId and primary shipping address - boolean, primary billing address - boolean
       - remove address from the User table

+   8. "Continue as a guest" button if the user is not logged in and in the very end ask the user "Do you wanna save the data (...bla bla) - try to make the user sign up/log in to save the order history and so on

+   9. If the User wasn't logged in - don't merge the cart, save prev items as ?Saved for later'

+   10. Insure I save the successful payment in the Db!!!